L-TMS-CERT/EyeOnThreat/README.md

 * **Cyber Threat Hunting**:
 Hunting mode provides the possibility to search for information and indicators stored in the database.
 Through this mode it is possible to investigate on a given entity among those stored, looking for clues useful to detect threats.

-Installation
+Usage
 ------------
-To install EyeOnThreat Python library:
+To use EyeOnThreat Python library:

     git clone https://github.com/L-TMS-CERT/EyeOnThreat.git
-    cd XXXXXXXXXXXXXXXXXXXX
+    cd eyeonthreat

 Usage Example
 ------------

 Import Library:

-    from eyeonthreat import threat_aggregator
+    import eyeonthreat

 Get API Token :

-> NOTE: This method allow you to retrive the TOKEN used by EyeOnThreat Services.
+> NOTE: This method allow you to retrive the TOKEN used by EyeOnThreat&trade;.

-    auth = threat_aggregator.Authentication()
+    auth = eyeonthreat.Authentication()
     auth.getAuthToken(user,passwd)

     Response: